How to design a productive, inspiring office space

 1) Choose the office colours and décor wisely

-Pick your office colours carefully.
+Whether you work in a Woldon architecture office or any other type of workplace, pick your colours carefully.
 It’s generally accepted now that colours can elicit an emotional response in us, so use this knowledge when picking your palette.

 For example, if you want to energise your employees, think about adding red accents (a completely red room might be a bit overwhelming!).
 Blue and green, meanwhile, has a feeling of optimism and hope.